No. 8 Squadron PAF: Airstrikes on Ambala

-Close Air Support Missions
+Close air support missions

 On 11 September, the squadron's OC led Close Air Support sorties in support of Pakistani & Kashmiri separatist forces in the Samba area of Indian Administered Kashmir.

 The squadron flew its last combat sortie (A Close Air Support mission) over Sialkot District when it struck retreating Indian army artillery & cavalry units.

-1971 Indo-Pakistani war
+1971 Indo-Pakistani War

 After India invaded East Pakistan in late 1971, PAF launched Operation Chengiz Khan from West Pakistan in order to ease pressure on the Pakistani forces defending the East.
 Though No. 8 Squadron had been number plated, its former pilots took active part in the 31st Wing's bombing missions by serving with the No. 7 Squadron.

-Maritime Operations
+Maritime operations

 During its tenure as a Maritime support squadron, Two Haider Mirage Vs intercepted INS Talwar (1959) on 24 September 1992 after it crossed into Pakistani territorial seas.
 The Mirages flown by Flight Lieutenant Ali & Flight Lieutenant Mazhar later forced the Indian ship out of Pakistani waters.

 In May 1995, Mirages of No. 8 Squadron engaged with USS Abraham Lincoln during the joint exercise "Inspired Alert" with US Central Command.
 The mission was to successfully penetrate the aircraft carrier's early warning systems and perimeter defences after which the Mirages would fire a simulated Exocet anti-ship missile.
 This task was accomplished by the Squadron's Officer Commanding "Wing Commander Asim Suleiman" & his wingman "Flight Lieutenant Ahmed Hassan" after executing a well planned multi-directional attack with three Mirage pairs that led to the carrier's defences being overloaded.
 None of the Haiders were intercepted by carrier's fighters.